 Can Be Used Anywhere

-Portable propane fire pits can be used in areas where there is a lack of wood or a restriction on a traditional wood fire.
-These models are usually lightweight, compact, and easy to carry around and assemble.
-Moreover, they give the same benefits as a real fire.
+A portable fire pit can be used in areas where there's a lack of wood or a restriction on a traditional wood fire.
+They're usually lightweight, compact, and easy to carry around and assemble, and they offer the same benefits as a real fire.

-With a propane fire pit, you can fully control the size of the flame and the amount of heat it gives out.
-Moreover, it can also be switched off immediately.
+With a portable propane fire pit, you can fully control the size of the flame and the amount of heat it gives out, anytime you're out on the road, or even at home in the garden.
+And unlike real fires, these can be switched off immediately.

 No Smoke, Ash, or Embers